espruston/PumpControls/README.md

 * pumpController is currently not formatted as a plugin for Micro-Manager.
 It is important not to install the .jar into the mmplugins folder as it will break your Micro-Manager GUI.

-* All calls to a method within the Pumps class will automatically log to your MicroManger CoreLog, located in Micro-Manager-1.4/CoreLogs.
+* All calls to a method within the Pumps class will automatically log to your MicroManger CoreLog, located in Micro-Manager-1.4/CoreLogs or Micro-Manager-2.0gamma/CoreLogs.
 This should make debugging much easier for developers.

 * When attempting to launch Micro-Manager after installing pumpControllerV2 you may be told you need to update ImageJ.
 In order to do so, do not use the suggested "Help>Update ImageJ", instead follow the instructions [here](https://imagej.nih.gov/ij/plugins/updater/).